maxwestphal/cases/README.md

 significant benefit (compared to some benchmark) in sensitivity **and** specificity for **at least one** of the candidate classifiers.
 The package implements different methods for multiplicity adjustment for that purpose (e.g. Bonferroni, maxT, pairs bootstrap).
+Theoretical background and an extensive simulation study is explained in the paper by Westphal & Zapf (2024).

 ------------------------------------------------------------------------

 ## Installation

+To install the latest stable version from [CRAN](https://cran.r-project.org/), use the following R command:

+    install.packages("cases")

-You can install the development version of {cases} from [GitHub](https://github.com/) with:
+You can install the latest development version from [GitHub](https://github.com/) with:

     # install.packages("remotes")
+    remotes::install_github('maxwestphal/cases',
+                            ref='development',
-    remotes::install_github('maxwestphal/cases', build_vignettes = TRUE)
+                            build_vignettes = TRUE)

 ------------------------------------------------------------------------